mcouplet/LMECA2300-seminar/doc/COMPILING.md

         cd build      # Go into the build directory cmake ..      # Call CMake with the top-level directory as argument (`..` is the parent directory)

 	Instead of using `cmake ..` to generate a Makefile, you can also build project for Visual Studio, XCode, Sublime-Text, CodeBlocks, Eclipse... using `cmake -G GENERATOR_NAME ..`  .
 	[Available generators](https://cmake.org/cmake/help/v3.13/manual/cmake-generators.7.html#cmake-generators-7) are listed with `cmake --help`

  2. Compile the program into an executable (do this every time you changed a file)* :

          make

- 	*If you created a project file for an IDE instead of a makefile (if you used `cmake -G GENERATOR_NAME ..`), this step will not work.
+	*If you created a project file for an IDE instead of a makefile, (if you used `cmake -G GENERATOR_NAME ..`), you should skip this step.
- 	Normally, in an IDE, running the project will automatically compiles the code.
+	Indeed, in any IDE, running the project will automatically compiles the code.

 #### Running: